What Caused the Twin Towers to Fall?1. Impact from the Terrorist Planes

 Could the towers have been made stronger?

-No building we can construct today would have been able to withstand the impact of the terrorist airplanes that struck the World Trade Center Towers on September 11, 2001.
+The Twin Towers were built in the 1970s.
+No building constructed at that time would have been able to withstand the impact of the terrorist attacks in 2001.
 We can, however, learn from the collapse of the towers and take steps to construct safer buildings and minimize the number of casualties in the event of a disaster.

-When the Twin Towers were constructed in the 1970s, the builders were granted some exemptions from New York's building codes.
+When the Twin Towers were constructed, the builders were granted some exemptions from New York's building codes.
 The exemptions allowed the builders to use lightweight materials so the skyscrapers could achieve greater heights.
 But, the consequences were devastating.
 According to Charles Harris, author of Engineering Ethics: Concepts and Cases (compare prices), fewer people would have died on September 11, 2001 if the Twin Towers had used the type of fireproofing required by older building codes.

 A tragic legacy of September 11 is that new construction in the USA must now adhere to more demanding building codes.
 Tall office buildings are required to have more durable fireproofing, an extra emergency exit, and many other safety features.
 To learn about the new building codes and their impact on architectural design, see: Did 9/11 Change the Way We Build?